Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Results Discussion

 Table~\ref{tab:impact_gen} evaluates the effect of the number of inference steps on semantic image generation performance across both CelebAMask-HQ and COCO-Stuff.
 On both datasets, FID and LPIPS scores steadily decrease as the number of steps increases, indicating improvements in image fidelity and structural coherence.
 In both datasets, the LPIPS trend is particularly revealing: at low step counts, the high LPIPS values do not primarily reflect meaningful diversity, but rather poor visual quality and weak alignment with the conditioning masks.
 As the number of steps increases, the model produces more coherent and semantically accurate outputs, leading to a decrease in LPIPS.
 Importantly, the final LPIPS values remain relatively high, but this now reflects genuine variability across samples rather than noise or misalignment, indicating that the model preserves diversity while improving structural fidelity.
-Figures~\ref{fig:steps_celeb} and~\ref{fig:steps_coco} in the Appendix illustrate the qualitative effects of using different numbers of steps for sampling.
+Appendix~\ref{sec:dequant_sup} analyzes the impact of the dequantization factors, while Appendix~\ref{sec:results_sup} illustrates the qualitative effects of different numbers of sampling steps.

 Table~\ref{tab:impact_seg} shows that one-step segmentation on CelebAMask-HQ already yields a respectable 65.3 mIoU, rising to its maximum of 70.3 mIoU by two steps before plateauing.
 On COCO-Stuff, segmentation quality reaches a solid 38.1 mIoU by five steps and continues to improve modestly, peaking at 40.1 mIoU by twenty steps.
 While image generation clearly benefits from additional inference steps, these results suggest that, when the sole objective is semantic segmentation, far fewer steps can be employed without sacrificing much accuracy.